Petra Kvitová: Kvitová vs. Li

 Kvitová and Li Na met seven times.
 Kvitová trails the head-to-head 3–4.
 All their encounters came throughout 2011 to 2013, the first being the semifinals of the 2011 Madrid Open which Kvitová won comfortably in straight sets.
 Later that month, in the fourth round of the French Open, Li exacted revenge by coming back from a set down to beat Kvitová, and would go on to win the title.

 The following year, they clashed in the semifinals of Sydney where Li, once more, beat Kvitová despite being a set down, this time denying Kvitová the No. 1 ranking.
 Later that year, Kvitová scored her second win over Li, in the Montreal final which she won in three sets to snap a 10-month title drought and capture her first title of 2012.

 They met thrice in 2013.
-The first two came in the quarterfinals of Stuttgart which Li won, and the quarterfinals of Beijing which Kvitová won, the latter in three sets.
+They traded wins in the first two, both also coming in the quarterfinal stage, with Li first winning in Stuttgart, and Kvitová exacting revenge in Beijing next.
 In their final meeting, the semifinals of the WTA Tour Championships, Li saw off Kvitová in straight sets.
-Li then retired in August 2014.
+Li would retire in August the following year.